You’re on a walk, and have a great idea, but by the time you figure out where to put it, it’s gone.

 In Obsidian: Look for voice.md at the root of your workspace.

-In Claude Code: Type /voiceand hit enter, if it runs, you’re good.
+In Claude Code: Type /voice-router and hit enter.
+If it runs, you’re good.

 Try It

 Capture a voice note about whatever’s on your mind.
-Run /voice from your computer, and see how Claude routes the thoughts.
+Run /voice-router from your computer, and see how Claude routes the thoughts.